ranjithcheguri/DockerAndKubernetesUdemy/readMe.md

 * no is put in quotes 'no' because in YAML no is interpreted as false
 * in webapps we usually choose always
 * in a worker process we choose on-failure
+* for exit code 0 in restart policy on failure, container wont restart, for other exit codes, yes it will restart.

+* As we have wantedly exited (i.e code 0) docker compose will not restart on failure

 ### Lecture 55 - Container Status with Docker Compose